 For Overall Wellbeing: MPowder Meno-Boost Bio-Stage N°2, £69

-MPowder’s unique formulas are designed to nutritionally support your body through each stage of your menopause journey.
-Stage two, when you’ve gone 12 consecutive months without a cycle, targets hot flashes, boosts energy and mood, and helps protect bone density.
+What we love about it: This formulation is for when you’ve gone 12 consecutive months without a cycle.
+It targets hot flashes, boosts energy and mood, and helps protect bone density.
 Made with vegan, plant-based ingredients including maca, rosehip and cherry powders, Meno-Boost also works to regulate blood pressure and promote sleep and libido.

 To Balance Your Hormones: Your Super Moon Balance, £22.90

 Why it’s a great buy: Hormones influence everything from mood to sleep to weight so when they are out of whack it can have a detrimental effect on your general wellbeing.
 Help balance your hormones with this Moon Balance superfood mix.

 What we love about it: The formula blends six ingredients that have traditionally been used in Ayurvedic medicine.
 It includes maca, beetroot and shatavari which research has shown can help with reducing menopausal symptoms such as hot flashes and night sweats.

 READ MORE What are the 34 menopause symptoms?

-To Boost Your Energy: The Nue Co Energy Food + Prebiotic, £40
+To Boost Your Energy: The Nue Co Energy Food + Prebiotic, £55

-For anyone who wakes up already tired, this supplement from The Nue Co works to boost and stabilise energy long term.
+Why it’s a great buy: For anyone who wakes up already tired, this supplement from The Nue Co works to boost and stabilise energy long term.
 It contains a combination of adaptogens, medicinal mushrooms and vitamin B12.

 What we love about it: Vitamin B12 is an essential vitamin that the body is unable to produce on its own.
 Because it occurs naturally in animal products, vegans and vegetarians in particular can often be deficient in it.
 Ashwagandha extract (KSM-66) and astragalus also combat fatigue and support sustained energy.

-To Get Your Glow Back: Equi London Beauty Formula, £55
+To Get Your Glow Back: Equi London Beauty Formula, £66

 Why it’s a great buy: This is a comprehensive supplement for a clear, glowing complexion.
 It combines vitamins, minerals and antioxidants with nutritional compounds to hydrate, strengthen and rejuvenate the skin.

-One of the star ingredients in Beauty Formula is vitamin C which works to aid collagen production.
+What we love about it: One of the star ingredients in Beauty Formula is vitamin C which works to aid collagen production.
 As you get older, your skin’s natural levels of vitamin C drop off, leaving it looking and feeling dull and less firm.
 Taking a supplement can help boost levels.

 Fire Up Your Libido: Naturya Organic Maca Powder, £9.99

 Why it’s a great buy: Maca, a root vegetable belonging to the same family as cabbage, broccoli and radish, contains a wealth of health benefits particularly for those going through menopause.

 What we love about it: Multiple studies have found that maca helps alleviate menopausal symptoms including hot flashes and interrupted sleep.
 A 2018 study found that post-menopausal women who took maca had reduced anxiety and lower measures of “sexual dysfunction.”

 Other research has suggested maca can help protect bone health, especially good since women after menopause have a higher risk of osteoporosis.

-Magnesium helps counter the effects of stress in your body and supports a healthy sleep cycle.
-This powder supplement from Thorne is of the highest quality.
-Using a formula that is highly absorbable and digestible, its molecular structure reduces the laxative effect typically seen in magnesium supplements.
+What we love about it: Using a formula that is highly absorbable and digestible, its molecular structure reduces the laxative effect typically seen in magnesium supplements.
 Lightly flavoured only with Monk Fruit, it is free of any other added sugars or artificial flavours.
 Not just great for relaxation and sleep, research has found magnesium also supports bone and heart health.

-For Stronger Bones: Now Foods Calcium Citrate Pure Powder, £5.40
+For Stronger Bones: Now Foods Calcium Citrate Pure Powder, £8.40

 Why it’s a great buy: The decreases in oestrogen that you experience during menopause can reduce calcium absorption and increase the risk of osteoporosis.
 Taking a calcium supplement can help slow the rate of bone density loss.

-Calcium supplements tend to come in the form of either calcium carbonate or calcium citrate.
+What we love about it: Calcium supplements tend to come in the form of either calcium carbonate or calcium citrate.
 Calcium Carbonate contains the highest amount of elemental calcium but can cause mild constipation or bloating.
 This Kosher and vegan-friendly powder from Now Foods is calcium citrate, which contains a lower percentage of calcium but is absorbed more easily.